 All evaluative understandings and judgments are grounded in culture.
 Multicultural validity refers to the correctness or authenticity of understandings across multiple, intersecting cultural contexts (Kirkhart, 1995).
 It focuses attention on how well evaluation captures meaning across dimensions of cultural diversity, and it scrutinizes the accuracy or trustworthiness of the ensuing judgments of merit and worth.
 Like validity in general, it is a multifaceted construct, permitting one to explore the many ways in which culture impacts meaning and understanding.
-Multicultural validity may be argued and understood in terms of methodology. consequences, interpersonal relationships, life experience, and theory (Kirkhart, 2005).
+Multicultural validity may be argued and understood in terms of methodology, consequences, interpersonal relationships, lived experience, and theory (Kirkhart, 2005).
 Each justificatory perspective directs attention to a different type of evidence to support validity.
-Figure 1 summarizes five justifications.
+Figure 1 summarizes the five justifications.
 Methodological justifications of multicultural validity direct attention to the validity of measurement and design elements.
 Interpersonal justifications scrutinize relationships among the researcher(s) and the researched.
-Experiential justifications examine validity in terms of the life experience of program participants.
+Experiential justifications examine validity in terms of the lived experience of program participants.
 Invoking theoretical justifications of multicultural validity leads to scrutiny of theoretical foundations.
 Consequential justifications examine the impacts or sequelae of evaluation to reflect on validity.
 Table 1 provides examples of arguments used to support validity claims under each of these justifications.
-Validity arguments employ multiple justifications, and these justifications interact; they are not independent.
+These arguments interact; they are not independent.

 Failure to address culture threatens the validity of evaluative understandings and actions.
 Threats are specific reasons why inferences may be partly or completely wrong.
-The five perspectives that provide supporting justification can also point to errors of either omission or commission that threaten validity.
-Table 2 summarizes validity threats that may weaken each of the five justificatory arguments.
-The likelihood of any given threat occurring depends on context.
-Background knowledge is required to appreciate how a specific threat may operate.
+The five perspectives that define supporting justification can also point to errors of either omission or commission that threaten validity.
+Table 2 summarizes validity threats corresponding to each of the five justifications.
+The likelihood of any given threat occurring depends on context, and background knowledge is required to appreciate how a specific threat operates.